Skip to main content

 URDF

 Unified Robot Description Format.
-XML format for robot models in ROS.
+XML format for representing robot models in ROS.

 V